-MTF testing is the measurement of the ability of optical systems to transfer various levels of detail from object to image.
-Performance is measured in terms of contrast (the intensity difference between the image’s black and white) and accounts for real-world factors optical blurring.
+MTF testing is the measurement of the ability of optical systems to transfer various levels of detail from an object to an image.
+Performance is measured in terms of contrast (the intensity difference between the image’s black and white regions) and accounts for real-world factors like optical blurring.

 An MTF test bench’s calculations are contrasted as a function of spatial frequency within a two-, or three-dimensional coordinate system.
 This function reveals how well-resolved an object is based on its size.

 Common Methods for Evaluating the Resolution of a Lens

 There are three common methods of evaluating lens resolution:

 - Reverse projection testing: This is a lens-only test where the lens is used as a projector, reversing the typical image.
 This method is a simple, low-cost, and fast resolution test.
 However, reverse projection testing can’t effectively measure contrast levels since it depends on the operator’s eyesight.

 - Point-spread function (PSF) testing: This method relies on projecting a pin-point of light into the lens system and measuring the blurring at the image plane.
 From the measured PSF, the MTF is calculated and is the most direct way to measure MTF of a lens.